 Post updated June 2021.
 This article contains some affiliate links.
 Clicking and booking is at absolutely no extra cost to you, but it does help our site continue to provide amazing travel content so you can see the world.

 Koh Rong Samloem Island is one of those places that you want to run out and tell the world about, but at the same time keep your own little secret.
 With just a smattering of low key accommodation, the island is still very underdeveloped, and its pristine beauty is completely unspoiled by tourism.
-There’s not a lot going on on the island except a really gorgeous beach and the opportunity to disconnect from “real life.”
+Besides the standard water activities of diving and snorkeling, the biggest draw on Samloem is the gorgeous beach and the opportunity to disconnect from “real life.”

 After experiencing the damage that over tourism has left on the islands of Thailand, we were looking forward to somewhere off the grid.
 As our boat pulled up from the pier, we were pleasantly surprised at the sheer lack of people.
 It was almost eerily quiet.
 Coming from the mainland, it took us some time to transition from the busyness of city life to quiet island living.
 In a few hours though we were happy to float around in the calm water, read a book on the shore and just enjoy the serenity of doing nothing.

 How to Get to Koh Rong Samloem Island (Koh Rong Sanloem)